 ** Service, Akathist, Life and Miracles of Saint Nicholas the Wonderworker, Holy Trinity Monastery, Jordanville, New York.
 A complete translation of the Life and the Miracles of St. Nicholas as it appears in The Lives of the Saints in the Russian Language as set forth according to the guidance of the Menologiion of St. Dimitry of Rostov, Moscow, Synodal Press, 1903.

 Some say monks from Anatolia came to the village of Beit Jala in AD 305 and established a small monastery.
 The monks had a few caves and several houses.
 When Nicholas, who had probably become a monk in his uncle's monastery, came on pilgrimage to visit Holy Land shrines, he lived in one of the Beit Jala caves from AD 312–315.
 It was in Beit Jala that Nicholas received the call to return to Asia Minor.
-However, these dates don't match up other more certain events, though the content does.
+However, these dates don't match up with other more certain events.

 |back to interactive painting|